bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. What is the difference between an "attribute" and a "property" in HTML?
+<h3>Q. What is the difference between an "attribute" and a "property" in HTML?</h3>

 Attributes are defined by HTML.
 Properties are accessed from DOM (Document Object Model) nodes.